fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 ## Writing an OCIRepository spec

-As with all other Kubernetes config, a OCIRepository needs `apiVersion`, `kind`, and `metadata` fields.
-The name of a OCIRepository object must be a valid [DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names#dns-subdomain-names).
+As with all other Kubernetes config, an OCIRepository needs `apiVersion`, `kind`, and `metadata` fields.
+The name of an OCIRepository object must be a valid [DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names#dns-subdomain-names).

-A OCIRepository also needs a
+An OCIRepository also needs a
 [`.spec` section](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

 ### URL